Creighton vs. Nebraska College Basketball Predictions & Picks - December 3

 Creighton Performance Insights

-- The Bluejays outscore opponents by 19.4 points per game (scoring 83.3 points per game to rank 40th in college basketball while allowing 63.9 per outing to rank 38th in college basketball) and have a +136 scoring differential overall.
+- The Bluejays' +136 scoring differential (outscoring opponents by 19.4 points per game) is a result of scoring 83.3 points per game (41st in college basketball) while allowing 63.9 per outing (38th in college basketball).

 - Creighton wins the rebound battle by 10.6 boards on average.
-It collects 38.7 rebounds per game, which ranks 24th in college basketball, while its opponents grab 28.1 per contest.
+It collects 38.7 rebounds per game, which ranks 23rd in college basketball, while its opponents pull down 28.1 per outing.

-- Creighton makes seven more threes per game than the opposition, 12 (second-most in college basketball) compared to its opponents' 5.
+- Creighton connects on 12.0 three-pointers per game (second-most in college basketball) while shooting 40.0% from beyond the arc (18th in college basketball).
+It is making 7.0 more threes per outing than its opponents, who drain 5.0 per game while shooting 35.0%.

-- The Bluejays' 110.3 points per 100 possessions on offense rank seventh in college basketball, and the 84.6 points they allow per 100 possessions rank 73rd in college basketball.
+- The Bluejays rank seventh in college basketball by averaging 110.3 points per 100 possessions on offense, and defensively are 73rd in college basketball, allowing 84.6 points per 100 possessions.

-- Creighton has lost the turnover battle on average this season, committing 9.6 per game (35th in college basketball action) while forcing 7.9 (360th in college basketball).
+- Creighton loses the turnover battle by 1.7 per game, committing 9.6 (35th in college basketball) while its opponents average 7.9.

 Nebraska Performance Insights

-- The Cornhuskers outscore opponents by 19.7 points per game (posting 81.6 points per game, 57th in college basketball, and giving up 61.9 per outing, 21st in college basketball) and have a +138 scoring differential.
+- The Cornhuskers outscore opponents by 19.7 points per game (posting 81.6 points per game, 57th in college basketball, and allowing 61.9 per outing, 21st in college basketball) and have a +138 scoring differential.

-- Nebraska averages 39 rebounds per game (18th in college basketball) while allowing 32 per contest to opponents.
-It outrebounds opponents by seven boards per game.
+- Nebraska wins the rebound battle by an average of 7.0 boards.
+It records 39.0 rebounds per game (18th in college basketball) compared to its opponents' 32.0.

-- Nebraska connects on 3.5 more threes per game than the opposition, 9.6 (34th in college basketball) compared to its opponents' 6.1.
+- Nebraska connects on 9.6 three-pointers per game (34th in college basketball), 3.5 more than its opponents.

 - Nebraska forces 9.9 turnovers per game (323rd in college basketball) while committing 9.7 (41st in college basketball).